-Whether by land, by air, or by sea, visitors come from all over the world to experience national parks during National Park Week each April.
+Whether by land, by air, or by sea, visitors come from all over the world to experience national parks.
 It’s also spring time, so wildlife is on the move, too.
 This includes large marine mammals, such as humpback and gray whales, and while they may not be setting out to take in the sights or catch a ranger program, they do have a few favorite national park stops on their journey.
 If you happen to be at the same park at the same time, be sure to follow the transportation rules to keep your family safe as well as the wildlife.

 Everyone is on the move!

 The spring months mean peak migration time for many species including two special Pacific park visitors - humpback and gray whales headed out on massive "road trips" with their babies.These behemoths of the sea spend the winters in Mexico and Hawaii to have their calves,then migrate north to the plankton-rich waters of Alaska.
 On their return northward, during spring migration, they often travel close to shore.
 National park units like Cabrillo National Monument, Golden Gate National Recreation Area, Point Reyes National Seashore, Redwoods National Park, and Olympic National Park are some of the best spots to look for whales this season.